Sports Betting 101: Betting on Sports for Fun and Profit

 Squares are most bettors, the public, those that bet for entertainment purposes, by instinct, and this is exactly the group you want to avoid being a part of.

-But you really cannot be a sharp either because, well, that’s beyond what’s teachable in a book.
+But you really cannot be a sharp either because, well, that’s beyond what’s teachable in a a guide like this.

 That’s only acquired by experience, so you can’t become sharp right away.